Afrikaans and Dutch — what is the connection? Are these two languages as similar as they’re rumoured to be?

 Some parts of Afrikaans and Dutch are incredibly similar.
 The written Dutch words are often

 likeable to Afrikaans words which means that it can be easy to grasp the gist of a sentence or what is being written about.
 The spoken Dutch word, however, can be mind boggling!
-Again, a few words here and there will be easily decipherable as these are almost the exact same in Afrikaans, but the majority of Dutch is as difficult for an Afrikaans-speaking South African to learn and understand as it is for any other expat.
+Again, a few words here and there will be easily decipherable as these are almost the exact same spelling in Afrikaans, but the majority of Dutch is as difficult for an Afrikaans-speaking South African to learn and understand as it is for a German expat, for example.

 Feature Image: 534131/Pixabay.